michi1438/michi1438/PERSONAL/blog_to_be.md

 This energy given to the photon is tranlated to frequency, which our eyes and brain interpret as colors of light, the intensity of the light is a function of the power(watts) it receives, or is it tension(volts) or intensity(ampere).

+# 20/12/2023  -- The monster in my head
+Since the last time I wrote, it's basically been 8 months, I've been through periods of work and other of "letting go and generaly having no ambition for myself". the last few weeks I've tried again but to no avail, as I am striping every good resolution I had as I go...
+Lattely I've realised, what seems to be accuracy about my opinion on my judjement of others, I'm thinking that those judjement if applied to me, would make me a better person and the better person from my unexpressed opinion, wich is good it means living in accordance with yourself...
+Once again I'll try being this "human in my head" it does'nt make me "stuck up" it's part of a whole, happy, knowledgable, athletic, by mainly emphasyzing on higher pleasure, reading, working, going up a mountain as a contrary to the both easily accessed and faintely rewarding cigarettes, movies, series, hunching over, videogames, fast food...
+I'm treating this as my last chance, "what if this was my last chance before I droped the idea of who I could be...", next time I'm seeing a professional.
+This is a question that came over and over on this page, let's try giving it substance and value. :)